sherpdawerp/ns-transfer-cleanup/README.md

 If you enter someone else's nation name as main_name, they will recieve all the cards, so make sure it's correct!

 Once that's done, run the code!
 It has to make two API calls per nation (and wait a little bit in between each call), so it might take a while.
+### Disclaimer:
+This script *requires* you to input the passwords for your nations.
+That's how the NS API can verify that it's really you who wants to gift the cards.
+The code is all open-source; I cannot see or access any data you input in any way shape or form.
+Your passwords are only stored locally on your computer when you edit them into the file, and only get transmitted to the NS API - nowhere else.
 ### Common Outputs:
 ```
 imperial_regiment_i does not have the transfer card